ryan-james-thomas/red-pitaya-data-acquisition/README.md

 This is a simple data acquisition system for the Red Pitaya 14-bit development board.
 It collects and stores data from the two ADCs at variable sample rates for later retrieval.
 There are two methods of storage.
 The first method stores up to 16384 samples on each ADC in a block memory; this data capture can be triggered on either hardware or software.
 The second method stores data in a 512 address FIFO buffer which can be read continuously via an AXI interface, which means it can record as much data as there is storage on the Red Pitaya memory card.
 Both methods can reduce the sampling rate by averaging over 2^N samples.

+An additional acquisition method is to use lock-in or phase-sensitive detection.
+The Red Pitaya generates a sinusoidal output signal with variable frequency and amplitude, which can be connected to a physical actuator.
+The output of the system of interest is then connected to one of the ADCs.
+The lock-in module allows for phase sensitive detection at different demodulation frequencies and phases, with a CIC filter reducing the sample rate and eliminating the carrier and sidebands.

 The external trigger is currently set to be DIO7_N on the [E1 connector](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/125-14/extent.html#extension-connector).